 You can call the California Coastal Commission’s district office near your project site or hire an architect to perform a preliminary zoning analysis for you.

-The easiest method is to contact the team of permit experts at Design Appruv, and we’ll handle it for you.
+The easiest method is to at Design Appruv, and we’ll handle it for you.
 We have years of experience in making the permit process seamless and stress-free for our clients.

 About Design Appruv

 Design Appruv is an expert firm of architectural draftsmen and designers.
 We pride ourselves in delivering a 5-star experience; we value transparency, regular communication, and a client-focused approach.

 With Design Appruv’s established industry partners and 80 years of combined experience, you can trust your project is in capable hands.
 Don’t hesitate to for a complimentary consultation today!